My Al Capone Museum | home

 I even purchased a photo of Al and Theresa that came from them that was at this auction.

-I decided to offer as an experiment, the sig to another online auction house.
+I decided to offer, as an experiment, the sig to another online auction house.
 Guess what?
-They claimed it was as fake!!!!
+They claimed it was fake!!!!
 LOL!

-So you see where they are not infallable.
-This same auction house was later selling another item that HCA auctions originally had sold for the Capone relative, but now it was at 7 times the price.
-The item also had no provenance ( I knew exactly where it came from and from which relative).
+So you see that they are not infallable.
+This same auction house was later selling another item that HCA auctions originally had sold to a Capone relative, but now it was at 7 times the price.
+The item also had no provenance (I knew exactly where it came from and from which relative).

-So the item had done a total of three auctions before it ended up in a private collector's hands.
+So the item went a total of three auctions before it ended up in a private collector's hands.

 Auction Houses